30 Ways to Protect Yourself From an Angry Drunk

 9. Offer a Solution:

-Impact: If appropriate, offer a simple solution that can be acted upon later, such as, “Let’s sleep on this and talk when we’re both calmer.”
+Impact: If possible, offer a simple solution that can be acted upon later, such as, “Let’s sleep on this and talk when we’re both calmer.”

 10. Limit Alcohol Access:

-Impact: If possible, remove or limit their access to more alcohol, which could further fuel an angry drunk.
+Impact: If possible, remove or limit their access to more alcohol, which could further fuel an angry drunk spouse.

 11. Call for Help: